jtbrower/WinUI/src/Windows/README.md

+# Requirements
+* Uses .Net5.0, initial version was/is preview 6 but check to see if that is the current version
+* Uses WinUI Preview 2, again check to make sure that is the current version
+* Uses Microsoft's dependency injection container and attempts to fully decouple that app from static refs
+* WinUI requires a Desktop app to be packaged and compiled to a specific platform (not AnyCpu).
+For that reason, I removed AnyCpu from projects but Visual Studio insists on placing it back in the solution.
+Do not use AnyCpu.
+* I have Nullable enabled on all projects to enforce clean coding practices.
+See Directory.Build.props, this is where it is enabled for all projects.

 # Running the code in Visual Studio
 * Set the WinUI.DemoApp.Package as the startup project.
 * Select either x64 or x86 as the platform